-OUT OF SCHOOL HOURS CARE - a brief history.
+OUT OF SCHOOL HOURS CARE

 The Wallsend Community Development Centre (WCDC) helped build a strong local community.
 Most of the projects the centre staff designed and piloted, were later rolled out nationally, to become a vital part of the social framework..